-While refueling, hang the tethered fuel cap from the hook on the fuel door.
+While refueling, let the fuel cap hang by the tether.

 If you spill fuel and then something ignites it, you could be badly burned.
 Fuel can spray out on you if you open the fuel cap too quickly.
 This spray can happen if your tank is nearly full, and is more likely in hot weather.
 Open the fuel cap slowly and wait for any hiss noise to stop.
 Then unscrew the cap all the way.